-The inspiral and merger of binary neutron stars has long been considered a bread-and-butter source for advanced gravitational-wave detectors.
-Hence, the release of pent-up excitement following the spectacular GW170817 event (Abbott et al 2017a, 2019) came as no surprise.
+The inspiral and merger of binary neutron stars have long been considered a bread-and-butter source for advanced gravitationalwave detectors.
+Hence, the release of pent-up excitement following the spectacular GW170817 event (Abbott et al. 2017a, 2019) came as no surprise.
 After all, these events have the potential to unlock scientific mysteries from astrophysics (confirming binary mergers as the origin of short gamma-ray bursts and explaining the cosmic generation of heavy elements) and cosmology (through inferred values of the Hubble constant) through to nuclear physics (as the imprint of matter on the gravitational-wave signal helps constrain the equation of state relevant for the extreme conditions represented by neutron stars).
-Remarkably, the GW170817 event led to progress in all these directions (Abbott et al 2017b; Kasliwal et al 2017; Cowperthwaite et al 2017; Abbott et al 2017c, 2018) and the number of relevant analyses and discussions is already overwhelming.
+Remarkably, the GW170817 event led to progress in all these directions (Abbott et al. 2017b, c, 2018; Cowperthwaite 2017; Kasliwal et al. 2017) and the number of relevant analyses and discussions is already overwhelming.

-The analysis of the GW170817 data has led to a-perhaps surprisingly tight-constraint on the neutron star tidal deformability, commonly expressed in terms of the dimensionless parameter (Flanagan and Hinderer 2008; Hinderer et al 2010)
+The analysis of the GW170817 data has led to a - perhaps surprisingly tight - constraint on the neutron star tidal deformability, commonly expressed in terms of the dimensionless parameter (Flanagan & Hinderer 2008; Hinderer et al. 2010):

-$$\Lambda_l = \frac{2}{(2l-1)!!} \frac{k_l}{\mathcal{C}^{2l+1}} , \qquad (1)$$ where $k_l$ is the Love number, l is the relevant multipole (with the main contribution from the quadrupole, l = 2) and $C = GM{\star}/Rc^2$ is the compactness of the star ( $M{\star}$ is the mass and R the radius, and in the following we will use geometric units with c = G = 1).
-Given that the tidal imprint enters, formally, at the 5th post-Newtonian order (Flanagan and Hinderer 2008), the mass of the two binary partners can be inferred from lower order post-Newtonian terms in the signal.
-A constraint on $\Lambda_l$ can then be turned into a constraint on the neutron star radius (Abbott et al 2018).
-For example, the analysis of Radice et al (2018) suggests $400 \leq \tilde{\Lambda}2 \leq 800$ (for a suitably averaged quadrupole tidal deformability $\tilde{\Lambda}2$ ). depending on the mass ratio and with the lower limit somewhat model dependent).
-This then leads to the radius being constrained to (roughly) the range 10-13 km, which overlaps with the first results for PSR J0030+0451 from NICER (Rilev et al 2019; Miller et al 2019).
-The bottomline is that our current understanding of the neutron star radius comes with error bars at the 10% level.
-This demonstrates how observations are beginning to constrain the theory and the neutron star equation of state, but we have not yet reached the (better than) 5% error bars on the radius, the rough target for NICER and the point at which astrophysics observations would be doing "better" than current and upcoming nuclear physics experiments.
-Relevant efforts to constrain the strong interaction in laboratory experiments include the PREX effort, which probes the neutron skin thickness in lead, where a thick neutron skin would correspond to a large value for the neutron star tidal deformability (Fattoyev, Piekarewicz and Horowitz 2018).
+$$\Lambda_l = \frac{2}{(2l-1)!!} \frac{k_l}{\mathcal{C}^{2l+1}} , \qquad (1)$$ where k_l is the Love number, l is the relevant multipole (with the main contribution from the quadrupole, l = 2), and $C = GM{\star}/Rc^2$ is the compactness of the star (M{\star} is the mass and R is the radius, and in the following we will use geometric units with c = G = 1).
+Given that the tidal imprint enters, formally, at the fifth post-Newtonian order (Flanagan & Hinderer 2008), the mass of the two binary partners can be inferred from lower order post-Newtonian terms in the signal.
+A constraint on Λ_l can then be turned into a constraint on the neutron star radius (Abbott et al. 2018).
+For example, the analysis of Radice et al. (2018) suggests $400 \lesssim \tilde{\Lambda}2 \lesssim 800$ (for a suitably averaged quadrupole tidal deformability $\tilde{\Lambda}2$, depending on the mass ratio and with the lower limit somewhat model dependent).
+This then leads to the radius being constrained to (roughly) the range of 10-13 km, which overlaps with the first results for PSR J0030+0451 from NICER (Miller et al. 2019; Riley et al. 2019).
+The bottomline is that our current understanding of the neutron star radius comes with error bars at the 10 per cent level.
+This demonstrates how observations are beginning to constrain the theory and the neutron star equation of state, but we have not yet reached the (better than) 5 per cent error bars on the radius, the rough target for NICER and the point at which astrophysics observations would be doing 'better' than current and upcoming nuclear physics experiments.
+Relevant efforts to constrain the strong interaction in laboratory experiments include the PREX effort, which probes the neutron skin thickness in lead, where a thick neutron skin would correspond to a large value for the neutron star tidal deformability (Fattoyev, Piekarewicz & Horowitz 2018).